workingDog/pochi/README.md

 A presentation can be created using a number of tools such as *Apple Pages or Preview*, *Microsoft PowerPoint* or *Adobe PDF tools*.
 That presentation must be saved as a PDF document for **Pochi Presenter** to use.
-In addition photos with format *png, jpg, gif or tif* can also be loaded individually.
+In addition photos with format *png, jpg, jpeg, gif or tif* can also be loaded individually.
 A presentation can optionally require a password.
 When set, viewers will be asked for the password in order to view the presentation.